technolaji/github4s/docs/src/main/tut/issue.md

 ### Delete a Comment

-You can delete a comment from an issue whit the following parameters:
+You can delete a comment from an issue with the following parameters:

  - the repository coordinates (`owner` and `name` of the repository).
  - `id`: The comment id.